Types of protected vegetation

 This category protects vegetation, both native and exotic, on private property that is generally mature and/or prominent in the landscape, or has specific historical or cultural value in Brisbane.
 Vegetation protected under this category may also preserve biodiversity values and natural landforms.
 Significant urban vegetation can be located over an entire property or be an individual tree or small group of trees.

 Some trees within this protection category are specifically identified as significant landscape trees under the NALL and have different permit requirements.
 You can find out more about applying for a permit.
-Significant landscape trees include individual tree or small groups of trees:
+Significant landscape trees include individual trees or groups of trees that:

-- protected by an existing Council issued Vegetation Protection Order Individual Tree (VPO-IT); or
+- are protected by an existing Council issued Vegetation Protection Order Individual Tree (VPO-IT) or Vegetation Protection Order Group of Trees (VPO-GT) or

 Protected vegetation and preparing for storm and bushfire season